 Perform Basic Life Support (BLS)

-BLS refers to the type of care that first responders and other medical professionals provide to someone who may be experiencing sudden cardiac arrest and respiratory problems.
+BLS refers to the type of care that first responders and other medical professionals provide to someone experiencing sudden cardiac arrest and respiratory problems.
 Doing so will require CPR knowledge which is why BLS is included in a CPR training topic.

-One important lesson taught in basic CPR training is how and when to put a person in the recovery position.
+One important lesson taught in basic CPR training is putting a person in the recovery position.
 The recovery position in first aid treatment refers to the way you position a person to keep their airway open.
 It is also called the safe airway position as it prevents vomit or other fluid from choking the person when they are unconscious.
 It is best to put the victim on their side if they are unconscious but still breathing normally.
 Make sure that if you use this position, there are no other life-threatening conditions present.

 Other topics include understanding the links in the chain of survival and knowing the qualities of high-performance CPR.
 It also tackles the importance of personal safety and standard precautions when providing resuscitation efforts.

 CPR certification course are offered through Registered Training Organisations (RTOs) with instructions from competent health care professionals and First Aid trainers.
 First aid instructors have experience in the health and safety field.
 Most of the training parts are in line with modern and widely taught First Aid practices and regulation adherence.

 The standard 1-day course generally does not involve a final exam or assessment.
 Instead, students will be assessed at the end of training by the instructor or assessor.
 Given all the demonstrations are carried out successfully, students will be awarded a CPR certification that is valid for 12 months (1 year).

 CPR Confidence: Being Ready To Help (While Understanding Your Limitations)